The Geometry of Uniqueness, Sparsity and Clustering in Penalized Estimation: Introduction

-Also basis pursuit is also sometimes used for sign recovery of $\beta$ \citep[see e.g.][] {SaligramaZhao11,TardivelBogdan18TR,DesclouxSardy18TR,DesclouxEtAl20TR}, however, the notion of accessible sign vectors has not been extended to this method before.
-In this article, we provide a geometric criterion for accessibility for both LASSO and basis pursuit from a different viewpoint and without the assumption of uniqueness.
-The geometry of our characterization is closely related to the geometrical considerations for the uniqueness of these estimators.
+In the OSCAR procedure mentioned in Section~\ref{subsec:intro_penest}, the letter ``C'' stands for ``Clustering'', referring to the fact that some components of this estimator can be equal in absolute value.
+This property can be illustrated for OSCAR -- as well as the more general SLOPE method -- by drawing the elliptic contour lines of the residual sum of squares $b \mapsto \|Y - Xb\|_2^2$ (when $\ker(X)=\{0\}$) together with balls of the sorted-$\ell_1$-norm\footnote{See, e.g., Figure~2 in \cite{BondellReich08} or Figure~1 in \cite{ZengFigueiredo14}.}.
+This clustering property can also be deduced from the explicit expressions of SLOPE one obtains for the case where the columns of $X$ are orthogonal \citep{TardivelEtAl20, DupuisTardivel22}.
+We show that the clustering phenomenon also holds in the general case by using our geometric approach.
+This feature of SLOPE -- which is not shared by the LASSO -- has, of course, been known in practice and may be of particular relevance in certain applications \citep{FigueiredoNowak16,KremerEtAl20,KremerEtAl22}.

-Finally, the SLOPE estimator is also a sparse method which additionally exhibits a clustering phenomenon, as some components may be equal in absolute value with positive probability.
-This property can be deduced from the explicit expressions one obtains in case the columns of $X$ are orthogonal \citep{TardivelEtAl20} and also holds in the general case.
-In certain applications, this clustering feature (which is not shared by the LASSO) may be of particular relevance \citep{KremerEtAl19TR,KremerEtAl20}.
-We show how our geometric approach can be used to provide a characterization of the the clusters induced by SLOPE.
+With a similar objective as the articles written a decade ago on support or sign recovery by LASSO, there are now several papers dealing with pattern recovery by SLOPE where the notion of SLOPE pattern is a central concept \citep{SkalskiEtAl22TR,BogdanEtAl22TR}.
+In the present article, we show how our geometric approach can be used to provide a characterization of the clusters induced by SLOPE.